 University of Alaska Museum of the North

-The museum’s research collections hold more than 1.4 million artifacts and specimens representing millions of years of biodiversity and more than 11,000 years of cultural traditions in the North.
+The museum’s research collections hold more than 2.5 million objects and specimens representing millions of years of biodiversity and more than 14,000 years of cultural traditions in the North.
 These collections form the foundation for the museum’s exhibits and education programs and serve as a critical source of data for issues unique to the circumpolar North.
 Using the collections, university students work with the museum’s faculty-curators on original research aimed at interpreting the region’s dynamic environment and cultures.

 For more information, visit the University of Alaska Museum of the North website or call 907-474-7505.